Zoom Meeting Instructions - How to Use ZoomGov Webinar to Participate in Public Meetings (PDF)

 Public Records Requests

-Many City records are available online and may be searched on I-SEARCH Monterey.
+City resolutions, ordinances, and minutes are available online and may be searched on I-SEARCH Monterey.

-Requests for documents made under the California Public Records Act can be made by phone at (831) 646-3915 or in writing using the online form and directed to the City Attorney's Office using the contact information below.
+Requests for documents made under the California Public Records Act can be made by phone at (831) 646-3935 or in writing using the online form and directed to the City Clerk's Office using the contact information below.

-Fill out the Public Records Request Form and email, mail, or fax to:
+Fill out the Public Records Request Form and email or mail to:

 Monterey, CA 93940